 They’ve helped me overcome the completely rational fears and discomforts associated with public speaking:

 - Avoid memorizing every word you are trying to say.
 This can seem forced and may create unnecessary extra pressure on yourself.

 - Avoid reading what you want to say word for word.
 Speak from an outline, not a script.

 - Don’t equate your public speaking skills to your self-worth.
 Everyone makes mistakes, and we have different strengths and weaknesses.
 So try not to get hung up on them.
 Perfection is unrealistic; you’ll make mistakes, which is okay.
 Instead of focusing on perfection, think of creative ways to address any hiccups you may experience while speaking.

 - Try not to be overly nervous.
 Attempt to channel nerves into something positive – such as excitement or audience engagement.

 2. Overcome the Fear of Rejection

-Are you pressuring yourself to memorize current events or keep track of popular sports games in preparation of your next networking get-together?
-You are NOT approaching the science of small talk in a realistic way if this describes you.
+Are you pressuring yourself to memorize current events or keep track of popular sports games in preparation for your next networking get-together?

 4. Social Media is Your Best Friend